Sicily: Emigration

 Sicilian emigration started shortly after Italian unification and has continued into the present day.
 The aforementioned factors, along with a failed land reform, resulted in an unprecedented wave of Sicilians emigrating, first to the United States between the 1880s and the 1920s and later to northern Italy; since the 1960s, other population destinations include Belgium, France, Germany, Switzerland, as well as Australia and South America.
 An estimated 10 million people of Sicilian origin live around the world.

-The trend of emigration, particularly among young Sicilians leaving the island in search of employment elsewhere in Italy and abroad, continues in early 21st century.
+The trend of emigration, particularly among young Sicilians leaving the island in search of employment elsewhere in Italy and abroad, continues in the early 21st century.
 Sicily remains the Italian region with the highest number of expatriates: as of 2017, over 750,000 Sicilians, 14.4% of the island's population, lived abroad.

+Immigration

+As of 2025, immigrants make up 6.4% of the population.
+The 5 largest foreign countries of birth are Romania, Germany, Tunisia, Morocco, and Switzerland.